kvark/blade/docs/performance.md

 ## Conclusions

-Amazingly, Blade performance in the worst case scenario is on par with wgpu, or even higher (but still far from wgpu-hal).
+Amazingly, Blade performance in the worst case scenario is on par with wgpu (but still far from wgpu-hal).
 This is the best outcome we could hope for.

 As expected, Vulkan path on macOS via MoltenVK is slower than the native Metal backend.